 Deadwood Historic Tours offers guided tours by local historian Jeannine Guern.
-The tour is offered 6 days a week (Monday through Saturday) from 10 a.m. to roughly 5 p.m.
+The tour is offered 6 days a week (Monday through Saturday) starting at 10:00am (length customizable)

 Discovery Tours Services the Northern Hills area, offering Tours and Shuttle transportation.
 Hotel pickups are available for Deadwood, Lead, Spearfish and Sturgis properties.